-Schools have the ability to choose the appropriate assessment to measure the skills of preliteracy, math, and social emotional learning for PK students.
+Schools can choose the appropriate assessment to measure the skills of pre-literacy, math, and social emotional learning for PK students.
 Currently, the schools that have PK Only campuses use the following assessments: Every Child Ready, Teaching Strategies GOLD, PPVT and TEMA.